Course - Professional writing and text analysis - SKIP3003

 Course content

 This course is based on a perspective of written communication as social action.
-Students work on writing processes and texts from different disciplinary and interdisciplinary contexts and gain insight into the central role written communication plays in modern work life.
+Students work on writing processes and texts from different empirical contexts and gain insight into the central role written communication plays in modern work life.
 Different writing cultures and types of text in work life and higher education are examined in their respective contexts of use, and communication challenges associated with disciplinary and interdisciplinary written communication is a key focus in the course.
-By working with both theoretical approaches and empirical data, students gain broad experience with and insight into writing processes, writing strategies and what makes texts accessible to different readers.
+The students will practice various approaches to text analyses.

 Learning outcome